bmaynard/apimock/readme.md

 ## Getting Started

-By default, the application will look for a `./mocks` directory in the current directory you are in.
+By default, the application will look for a `mocks` folder in the current directory you are in.
 You can also create your mocks directory elsewhere and specify the path through the configuration file.
-The API mock server has the ability to serve different requests depending on the domain being requested so you have the ability to have different mocks for different services that have the same path.
+The API mock server has the ability to serve different mocks depending on the domain being requested so you can have different mocks for different services that have the same path.
 See [Writing your own mocks](#Writing-your-own-mocks) for more information.

 ### Mock Server

-To start the mock server to serve your API mocks, run:
+To start the mock server to serve your API requests, run:

 ```bash
 $ apimock server
 ```

 You can also specify different configuration options to change the listen address or run the server under TLS.
-For full list of configuration options, see the `help` command.
+For a full list of configuration options, see the `help` command.

 ```
 $ apimock server --help